adammakesfilm/gem-villagers-updated/README.md

 # Gem Villagers Updated

-This is an updated version of [Vanilla Tweaks](https://vanillatweaks.net/)' Gem Villagers datapack to include all the blocks that are sold by thier Wandering Trades datapack.
+This is an updated version of [Vanilla Tweaks](https://vanillatweaks.net/)' Gem Villagers datapack that includes all the mini blocks that are in their Wandering Trades datapack.
 It does not, however, include the Hermit Heads villager.

+You will still need the Treasure Gems datapack to use this datapack.

-This is updated to match Wandering Trades version 1.6.0
+**This is updated to match Wandering Trades version 1.6.0**
 ## Vanilla Tweaks  Team:

 | Member | Role | Twitter |